sennett/react-spikes/src/flow/readme.md

   - They can handle their own IO, validation and side effects
   - They can call `props.updateState(s: T)` to update the global state.
   - Steps can also render `Flow` - i.e. wizards can be nested.
-- Data state (not display state) is the intersection of all props handled by the handled by the parent component of `Flow`.
+- Data state (not state deciding which step to display) is the intersection of all props handled by the handled by the parent component of `Flow`.
   - i.e `type OpenBorrowVaultType = SimulateStepProps & CreateProxyProps & ConfirmationProps & CompleteProps`
 - `OpenBorrowVault` is an example of a specific user flow.
   - It consumes steps
-  - It also consumes flows `CreateProxy` and `Allowance`, which are steps and also use `Flow`
+  - It also consumes flows `CreateProxy` and `Allowance`, which are themselves steps and also use `Flow`
 - Pipes (simulated by `setInteval`)
   - Can be step-specific if necessary (for example CreateProxy step creating the proxy and reading the address)
   - Can be for the entire flow, if there is data required by multiple steps.